oboril/mocca_interview_question/readme.md

 # Practical question

 MOCCA is currently tested on real-world data from the lab to fix possible bugs.
 When investigating a cross-coupling reaction, unexpected elution times were observed for some of the peaks.
-It is thought that this could be bug in the data parsing function.
+It is thought that this could be due to a bug in the data parsing function.

 It is known that dominant peaks on the chromatogram are: